 Herbs for babies – effects and application of a very mild “aromatherapy”

-Using herbs for babies is a sensitive issue, as babies have unique physical needs and are significantly more sensitive than adults.
-Many parents seek natural alternatives when their baby suffers from typical ailments such as gas, restlessness, or colds.
-However, "natural" doesn't automatically mean "safe."
-Therefore, particular caution is advised – especially regarding the question: When are herbs suitable for babies?
+The use of herbs in babies is a sensitive topic, as babies have special physical needs and react significantly more sensitively than adults.
+Many parents look for gentle alternatives when their baby suffers from typical complaints such as flatulence, restlessness, or a cold.
+However, "such alternatives are not always "safe."
+Therefore, special caution is advised – especially when asking: Herbs – when are they suitable for babies?

 A key difference lies in the type of application:

-Classic aromatherapy with essential oils is not recommended for newborns and small babies under 6 months – especially when using highly irritating oils such as mint or eucalyptus in the face and nose area (e.g., for a runny nose).
+Classic aromatherapy with essential oils is not recommended for newborns and young babies under 6 months – especially when using strongly irritating oils such as mint or eucalyptus in the face and nose area (e.g., for a runny nose).

 A very mild and well-tolerated alternative is the use of herbal pads for babies.
-These are small sachets containing dried herbs, whose fragrance can gently affect the baby through the air – entirely without direct skin contact and without irritants.
-These pads can be attached to the crib or stroller, for example, out of the baby's reach.
+These are small sachets with dried herbs, whose scent can subtly affect the baby through the room air – completely without direct skin contact and without irritants.
+These pads can be attached, for example, to the cot or stroller, out of the baby's reach.

-They are ideal if you want to help babies fall asleep (e.g., if they have trouble falling asleep), if they have a mild cold, or if you simply want to create a calming atmosphere – completely natural and without chemicals.
+They are ideal if you want to help babies fall asleep (e.g., with sleep problems), with a mild cold, or if you simply want to create a calming atmosphere.

-Babies are particularly sensitive – therefore, when it comes to dosage, the rule is: as little as possible, but as much as necessary.
+Babies are particularly sensitive – which is why the dosage rule is: as little as possible, but as much as necessary.
 This means:

 These gentle herbs help create a loving bedtime routine – completely without external pressure.
 The combination of natural fragrance, comfort, and a consistent bedtime ritual can help your baby fall asleep faster and sleep through the night more soundly.